 - B Flashing very slowly (every 5 seconds) Electricity supply to the boiler is on. - B Illuminated continuously Indicates the burner is alight. - B Flashing on and off Temperature sensor fault. - A Flashing on and off Overheat thermostat has operated.
 Rotate selector switch to the reset position (3) to reset. - A Illuminated continuously Burner has failed to light.
-Rotate the selector switch to the reset position (3) and the ignition sequence will restart after a delay of about 30 seconds. - A and B Flashing on and off at the same time Blocked flue or fan fault. - A and B Flashing on and off alternatively System pressure is very low and re-pressurisation is required.

-A Illuminated continuously and B flashing - Pump fault or restricted flow.
+Rotate the selector switch to the reset position (3) and the ignition sequence will restart after a delay of about 30 seconds. - A and B Flashing on and off at the same time Blocked flue or fan fault. - A and B Flashing on and off alternatively System pressure is very low and re-pressurisation is required. - A Illuminated continuously and B flashing Pump fault, restricted flow or DHW flow switch fault.